-The Academy of Music Theatre was opened February 1, 1905, and over the next six years grew to become one of the most prominent and well-attended theatres in Central Virginia.
+The Academy of Music Theatre was opened on February 1, 1905, and over the next six years grew to become one of the most prominent and well-attended theatres in Central Virginia.
 In a typical week, the Academy presented as many as nine live events, ranging from individual artists to full musicals with casts of up to a hundred performers, to the popular silent films of the day.

 The Academy of Music Theatre was originally built largely due to the efforts of Richard D. Apperson, owner of the Lynchburg Traction and Light Company.
 Apperson also became the Academy of Music’s first president.
 Because of his participation in the project, the theatre was the first public space in Lynchburg to have electricity.

 The original theatre built in 1905 is not the version of the theatre we see today.
 That theatre sat on the same foundation (which was originally a tobacco warehouse).
 This theatre was smaller, had only one balcony, and was less ornate.
-In 1911, this version of the theatre was victim to a fire which damaged a substantial amount of the space and was subsequently closed for almost an entire year.
+In 1911, this version of the theatre was victim to a fire that damaged a substantial amount of the space and was subsequently closed for almost an entire year.

 In 1912, local business leader Charles Guggenheimer and his assemblage of over twenty investors brought the theatre back to life.
 The repaired Academy of Music Theatre was reopened in 1912, thanks to the work of nationally renowned theatre designer, C.K.
 Howell of Richmond, VA, and was now more ornate and better lit.